-1. Site-Base Waiting List
+1. Community-wide Waiting List

-It is MHA's policy that each applicant shall be assigned his/her appropriate place on a single site-base waiting list in sequence based upon:
+It is MHA's policy that each applicant shall be assigned his/her appropriate place on a single community-wide waiting list in sequence based upon:

-- Type and size of unit needed and selected by the family (e.g. general occupancy building, accessible or non-accessible unit, number of bedrooms); - Applicant preference or priority, if any; and - Date and time the application is received.
-MHA will be using Site-based Waiting List for High-Rise development.
-Applicants for those developments will be give opportunity to list any or all High-Rise development where they would accept a unit offer or to opt for the "first available "unit offer.
+- type and size of unit needed and selected by the family (e.g. general occupancy building, accessible or non-accessible unit, number of bedrooms); - applicant preference or priority, if any; and - date and time the application is received.